-I am a PhD candidate in Ecology at Duke University and a National Science Foundation (NSF) Graduate Research Fellow.
-Prior to beginning my PhD, I earned a Master's in Environmental Engineering Science at Syracuse University.
+I am a postdoctoral scholar in environmental science, policy, and management at the University of Califronia Berkeley.
+I earned a PhD in Ecology at Duke University and a Master's in Environmental Engineering Science at Syracuse University.

 My research focuses on the impact of contaminants on the environment.
 Specifically, I examine mercury and selenium from mountaintop mining of coal in West Virginia and artisanal gold mining in Peru and Senegal.
 I seek to understand what happens to these pollutants once they enter the air, soil, and water and the implications this has for people and wildlife.

 In addition to my research, I also co-founded and direct GALS (Girls on outdoor Adventure for Leadership and Science).
 This is a free two-week backpacking summer program for high school students identifying as female or gender non-conforming from backgrounds underrepresented in STEM to learn hands-on science from scientists at Duke University.